Ismael370/Team-3-Automatic-Potted-Plant-Waterer/README.md

 # Team-3-Automatic-Potted-Plant-Waterer

 1. Download git on https://git-scm.com/downloads
-2. Create a GitHub accout at https://github.com/
+2. Create a GitHub account at https://github.com/
 3. Open a Git Bash terminal to run the commands below.

 ### Cloning a Repository